Sections and Affiliates

 New Mexico State University

 Find, below, a section coordinator for your field of interest

-The deadline to submit proposals for the 2017 conference was December 17, 2016.
-Submissions are now closed.
-Submissions for the 2018 conference open on or around October 1, 2017.
+The deadline to submit proposals for the 2018 conference is December 1, 2017.
+Submissions will open on or around October 1, 2017.

 When submitting a proposal for a WSSA Conference, you will need: